nicklafferty/craftycody/content/life/how-to-actually-install-the-new-google-nest-cam-with-floodlight.md

 +++
 date = ""
-description = "We're drilling into brick and hoping for the best." draft = true image = "" slug = "" tags = []
+description = "Problems I ran into and DIY fixes." draft = true image = "" slug = ""
+tags = []
-title = "How to (actually) install the new Google Nest Cam with Floodlight"
+title = "How to install the new Google Nest Cam with Floodlight"

 +++
-I literally just finished packing up my tools from this project and wanted to write a quick tutorial of how I install our new Google Nest floodlight.
+I literally just finished packing up my tools from this project and wanted to write a quick tutorial of how I installed our new Google Nest floodlight.

 My husband has been eyeing this thing for what seemed like months and it was _finally_ released the other day.
 We ran to Best Buy to pick one up and to Lowe's for a junction box then I got started the next morning on the install.